-Chief Academic Office / Culture and Climate Program Name: Accurate SIS Bullying Records Submitted By: Casetta Brown
+Chief Academic Office / Culture and Climate Program Name: Accurate SIS Bullying Records

+Submitted By: Casetta Brown

-Connection to TP3.0 / District Priorities / Academic Priorities Pillar 3: The district cultivates teachers and leaders who foster effective, culturally responsive learning environments Description The Culture and Climate Coordinator will audit SLPS School's SIS records quarterly per SLPS, DESE and the Office of Civil Rights compliance for the purposes of accuracy, transparency, and policy adherence.
-Strategy to accomplish your Target Run quarterly SIS Bullying Reports to catch errors and make corrections to consistently remain in compliance per SLPS, DESE and the Office of Civil Rights.
-Strategy Sponsor/Owner(s) Casetta Brown / Culture & Climate Coordinator Impact Group(s) School Leaders, School Staff, Students and Families Key Performance Indicators All SIS Bullying Records are accurate and complete in compliance with school and state policies.
+Connection to TP3.0 / Pillar 3: The district cultivates teachers and leaders who foster effective, District Priorities / culturally responsive learning environments Academic Priorities Description The Culture and Climate Coordinator will audit SLPS School's SIS records quarterly per SLPS, DESE and the Office of Civil Rights compliance for the purposes of accuracy, transparency, and policy adherence.
+Strategy to accomplish Run quarterly SIS Bullying Reports to catch errors and make corrections your Target to consistently remain in compliance per SLPS, DESE and the Office of Civil Rights.
+Stratogy Spansor/Oumar(s) Casetta Brown / Culture & Climate Coordinator Strategy Sponsor/Owner(s) Casetta Brown / Culture & Climate Coordinator Lancat Connected Cabaal Laadaa Cabaal Claff Cladada ad Eardha Impact Group(s) School Leaders, School Staff, Students and Families Key Performance All SIS Bullying Records are accurate and complete in compliance with Indicators school and state policies.
 Key Action Steps Run SIS Bullying Incident Reports through SIS to determine bullying incidents that have taken place within the district.
 Using the Bullying Incident Report, check the SIS Event Module to ensure accuracy of the reporting process.
-Determine accuracy per SLPS Anti-Bullying Policy and definitions Check for "2-2-10 Policy" compliance Check for adherence to the Bullying and Reporting Investigation Regulation guidelines Check for the completion of the Bullying Report Form Check for accurate reporting within the SIS Discipline and Event Modules using the SIS Bullying Reporting Instructions Manual
+Determine accuracy per SLPS Anti-Bullying Policy and definitions eneck is: 2 2 20 i energy compliance Check for adherence to the Bullying and Reporting Investigation Regulation guidelines Investigation Regulation guidelines Check for the completion of the Bullying Report Form Check for a country within the SIS Discipline and Check for accurate reporting within the SIS Discipline and The All Manufacture of the CIS Bull in a Base of the Land and the CIS Bull in a Base of the Land and the CIS Bull in a Base of the Land and the CIS Bull in a Base of the Land and the CIS Bull in a Base of the CIS Event Modules using the SIS Bullying Reporting Instructions Manual

 Email principals or his/her designee to make corrections if inaccuracies or incomplete reporting procedures are recorded within SIS School Files.
-Set deadlines for completion of accurate SIS School Bullying Records Train principal or his/her designee on the SIS Bullying Reporting Procedures Re-run School's SIS Bullying Incident Reports to ensure accuracy and file completion if there have have non-instance of bullying
+Set deadlines for completion of accurate SIS School Bullying Records Train principal or his/her designee on the SIS Bullying Reporting Procedures Re-run School's SIS Bullying Incident Reports to ensure accuracy and file completion if there has been an instance of bullying.
 '21-22 Budgeted To be determined (TBD)

-21-22 Budgeted To be determined (TBD)

-Chief Academic Office / Culture and Climate Program Name: Focus Schools Submitted By: Casetta Brown
+Chief Academic Office / Culture and Climate

+Program Name: Focus Schools Submitted By: Casetta Brown